|

 The one on the left, featuring The Triangles

 is from the late 1990s.
-The one on the right is earlier.
+The others are earlier.

 Miscellaneous